bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 72°
-- Overcast
+- Mostly Cloudy
-- 92% humidity
+- 94% humidity
-- 9 mph wind
+- 10 mph wind
-- 92% cloud cover
+- 66% cloud cover
 - 33 AQI 🟩
 - 2.46 inches of rain in the past 24 hours
-- 1.35 inches of rain expected in the next 48 hours
+- 0.96 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>